 \subsection{Datasets}

-We evaluate the proposed method on three datasets.
-The datasets are widely-used benchmark datasets, which are fine-grained datasets and large-scale few-shot image datasets.
+We evaluate the proposed losses on three datasets.
+The datasets are widely-used benchmark datasets, fine-grained datasets, and large-scale few-shot image datasets.
 These datasets are CUB-200-2011 \cite{CUB}, Cars196 \cite{Cars}, and Stanford Online Products \cite{LiftedStructure} dataset.

 CUB-200-2011 \cite{CUB} contains 11,788 bird images in 200 classes.
 We split the dataset into two so that the number of classes is even.
-Following, we use 5,924 images of 100 classes for the training and 5,864 images of 100 classes for the test.
-Cars196 \cite{Cars} contains 16,185 car images of 196 classes.
-Same as CUB-200-2011, we split the dataset into two so that the number of classes is even.
-The training data and test data are 8,054 images in 98 classes and 8,131 images, respectively.
+Following, we use 5,924 images with 100 classes for the training and 5,864 images with 100 classes for the test.
+Cars196 \cite{Cars} contains 16,185 car images with 196 classes.
+Similar to CUB-200-2011, we split the dataset into two so that the number of classes is even.
+The training and test data are 8,054 images in 98 classes and 8,131 images, respectively.
 Stanford Online Products (SOP) contains 120,053 images in 22,634 categories.
 This dataset uses 59,551 images in 11,318 categories for training and 60,502 images in 11,316 categories for the test.